Sag Harbor in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 A significant historical year for this entry is 1767.

 Location.
 40° 59.866′ N, 72° 17.663′ W. Marker is in Sag Harbor, New York, in Suffolk County.
-Marker is at the intersection of Union Street and Church Street, on the left when traveling east on Union Street.
+It is at the intersection of Union Street and Church Street, on the left when traveling east on Union Street.
 Touch for map.
 Marker is in this post office area: Sag Harbor NY 11963, United States of America.
 Touch for directions.

 Also see . . .

-1. Preserving history at Sag Harbor’s Old Burying Ground.
+1. Preserving history at Sag Harbors Old Burying Ground.
 27East entry (Submitted on June 6, 2019.)

 2. The Old Burying Ground.
 Sag Harbor Chamber of Commerce entry (Submitted on June 6, 2019.)